Please take time to review our virtual information session for complete information on the changes to the program:

 - The Medical Office Professional Associate Degree - Winter 2013 will be the last quarter that new students are admitted to the current Medical Office Professional AAS Track.
 Beginning Spring 2013, students wishing to pursue this type of degree will be referred to the Associate of Applied Science (APS) in Health Information Technology (HIT).

-- The Medical Billing Specialist Certificate has been renamed the Medical Reimbursement Specialist Certificate and is now found under the Health Information Technology (HIT) program
+- The Medical Billing Specialist Certificate is now found under the Health Information Technology (HIT) program

 Q:If I began a Medical Office Certificate or Degree prior to Spring 2013, what does this mean for me?